Randomness and Differentiability: Abstract

 \section{Abstract}

 We characterize some major algorithmic randomness notions via differentiability of effective functions.

-\n (1) We show that a real number $z\in [0,1]$ is computably random if and only if every nondecreasing computable function $[0,1]\ria \R$ is differentiable at $z$.
+\n (1) As the main result we show that a real number $z\in [0,1]$ is computably random if and only if each nondecreasing computable function $[0,1]\ria \R$ is differentiable at $z$.

-\n (2) A~real number $z\in [0,1]$ is weakly 2-random if and only if every almost everywhere differentiable computable function $[0,1]\ria \R$ is differentiable at $z$.
+\n (2) We prove that a~real number $z\in [0,1]$ is weakly 2-random if and only if each almost everywhere differentiable computable function $[0,1]\ria \R$ is differentiable at $z$.

-\n (3) Recasting results of the constructivist Demuth (1975) in classical language, we show that a real~$z$ is \ML\ random if and only if every computable function of bounded variation is differentiable at~$z$, and similarly for absolutely continuous functions.
+\n (3) Recasting in classical language results dating from 1975 of the constructivist Demuth, we show that a real~$z$ is \ML\ random if and only if every computable function of bounded variation is differentiable at~$z$, and similarly for absolutely continuous functions.

-We also use the analytic methods to show that computable randomness of a real is base invariant, and to derive preservation results for randomness notions.
+We also use our analytic methods to show that computable randomness of a real is base invariant, and to derive other preservation results for randomness notions.